hjhuney/Kaggle-Ames-Housing-Prices/README.md

 * Consider feature engineering some of the categorical variables
 * Hyperparameter tuning
 * Code for Test results / csv output

+Observations
+* R2 and RMSLE scores are improving as I convert more categorical variables to integer values based on mean pricing data.